TUDelft-MUDE/book/book/time_series/components.md

 ## Offset (jump)

 Offsets are sudden changes or shifts in time series.
-There are different underlying reasons why we encounter offsets in time series.
+There are different underlying causes why we encounter offsets in time series.

 ```{figure} https://files.mude.citg.tudelft.nl/offset.png
 :name: offset